haxeui/haxeui-guides/001-Guides/005-Events.md

 });
 ```

-What does it teaches us  ?
+What does it teach us  ?

 First thing, to listen to an event, you just have to know the event name, and do `on`+ the name of the event type.
 `onclick`, `onClick`, `onCLICK` all work.